Sanctuary (Faulkner novel): Plot summary

 Meanwhile, Goodwin discovers Tommy's body at his barn.
 When the police arrive on the scene, they assume Goodwin committed the crime and arrest him.
 Goodwin knows of Popeye's guilt, but doesn't implicate him out of fear of retaliation.
 In Jefferson, Goodwin is jailed, and Benbow takes up his legal defense, even though he knows that Goodwin cannot pay him.
 Benbow tries to let Ruby and her sickly infant child stay with him in the house in Jefferson, but Narcissa, as half-owner, refuses because of the Goodwin family's reputation.
 In the end, Benbow has no choice but to put Ruby and her son in a room at a local hotel.

 Benbow tries unsuccessfully to get Goodwin to tell the court about Popeye.
 He soon finds out about Temple and her presence at Goodwin's place when Tommy was murdered; he heads to Ole Miss to look for her.
 He discovers that she has left the school.
 On the train back to Jefferson, he runs into an unctuous state senator named Clarence Snopes, who says that the newspaper is claiming that Temple has been "sent up north" by her father.
 In reality, Temple is living in a room in a Memphis bawdy house owned by Miss Reba, an asthmatic, widowed madam, who thinks highly of Popeye and is happy that he's finally chosen a paramour.
 Popeye keeps Temple at the brothel for use as a sex slave.
 However, because he is impotent, he brings along Red, a young gangster, and forces Temple and him to have sex while he watches.

 When Benbow returns from Oxford, he learns that the owner of the hotel has kicked out Ruby and her child.
 After Narcissa again refuses to give them shelter, Benbow finds a place outside of town for Ruby to stay.
 Meanwhile, Snopes visits Miss Reba's brothel and discovers that Temple is living there.
 Snopes realizes that this information might be valuable to both Benbow and Temple's father.
 After Benbow agrees to pay Snopes for the information, Snopes divulges Temple's whereabouts in Memphis.
 Benbow immediately heads there and convinces Miss Reba to let him talk to Temple.
 Miss Reba is sympathetic to the plight of Goodwin and his family, but she still admires and respects Popeye.
 Temple tells Benbow the story of her rape at Popeye's hands.
 Benbow, shaken, returns to Jefferson.
-Upon his return home, he reflects on Temple and is reminded his stepdaughter, of Little Belle.
+Upon his return home, he reflects on Temple and is reminded of his stepdaughter, Little Belle.
 He looks at a picture of Little Belle and becomes ill, disturbed by images of her naked, conflated with images from what he has heard from Temple about her night at the old mansion.